-RV grills vary so much in type, size, features, and more.
+RV camping grills vary in type, size, features, and more.
 If you already know exactly what you’re looking for, great.
-If not, we’ve streamlined the process of shopping for a grill.
-Picking an excellent grill for your RV is straightforward if you follow the few simple steps we’ve outlined below, starting with choosing a grill type.
+If not, we’ve streamlined the process of shopping for an RV outdoor grill for you.
+Picking an excellent grill for RV life is straightforward if you follow the few simple steps we’ve outlined below, starting with choosing the type of fuel it will use.

 Pick a Grill Type